The Hidden Origins of Shirdi Sai Baba: A Journey of Faith and Unity

 Unity of Faith

 The abandoned child was found and adopted by a Muslim couple.
 The boy was unlike any other.
-In one account, while playing with the son of a Hindu priest, the priest’s son bought a Shiva Lingam.
+In one account, while playing with the son of a Hindu priest, the priest’s son brought a Shiva Lingam.
 Upon seeing it, the young Baba immediately swallowed it.
 This act caused an uproar in the village; the Muslims viewed it as blasphemy, while the Hindus were distraught over the loss of their sacred symbol.

 Tensions calmed only when the parents reminded the mob that the boy’s origins were unknown—he was neither strictly Hindu nor Muslim.
 This ambiguity became the hallmark of his life.
 He was eventually taken by a Fakir to the saint Venkusha, who became his Master.

 In later years, Baba would freely quote from the sacred scriptures of both Islam and Hinduism.
-When asked his religion, he would reply, "The ways to God are many, but God is one.
+When asked about his religion, he would reply, "The ways to God are many, but God is one.
 Serve God.
 Love each other.
 This is God’s way."
 His life was a living message to the world about the unity of all religions.

 The Guru and the Brick